Kartikesh001/Otaku-community/README.md

 # Otaku-community
-This will be my secoond try to depoly
+This will be my secoond try to depoly with the fixed real time chat